 The first step in preventing moisture-related damage to wood is, bringing each wood product to the correct moisture level.
 This process starts in the sawmill, with kiln drying.

-In addition to its regular kiln chambers, INTERHOLCO has invested in kiln chambers best suited to optimally dry wood used in its range of engineered products, i.e. finger jointed laminated scantlings.
+In addition to its regular kiln chambers, investment has been made in kiln chambers best suited to optimally dry wood used in its range of engineered products, i.e. finger jointed laminated scantlings.
 Their exceptional stability and added strength make finger-jointed lam scans in hardwood from Africa ideal for door and window frames.

 Now, wooden buildings are easy to insulate to high standards, as they have the advantage of lower thermal conductivity, compared to steel and concrete.
 Any wood structural systems can be designed to achieve a tight building envelope.
 New products such as cross laminated timber (CLT) offer increased thermal performance with exceptional air tightness over time (also due to dimensional stability) as well as resistance to high impact.

 When it comes to embodied energy, LCA studies consistently show that wood outperforms other materials, i.e. the energy required to extract, process, manufacture, transport, construct and maintain a material or product is much lower.
 For instance, the European Coalition on Sustainable Tropical Timber (EU STTC) compared LCA performance of Azobé (Lophira alata), one of the hardwood species that INTERHOLCO harvests and transforms responsibly, to steel and plastic.